columbia-university-robotics/moveit-instructions/bootubuntufromUSB-instructions/README.md

 #### Step 7J: Remove both the 4GB USB and the 12GB USB

-## Step 8: Plug in the 128GB USB and reboot your machine with the Boot from USB option again.
+## Step 8: Plug in the 128GB USB and reboot your machine with the Boot from USB option.

+If (while trying to boot your machine in Ubuntu or Windows) your machine takes you to GRUB screen with a command line, just type "exit" and the machine will take you to an Advanced Recovery page where you can choose to boot from whatever device you desire.

 ## Step 9: Welcome to Ubuntu